MVU Budget Survey

 “As long as the sun rises and the water flows and the grass is green, we shall remain.”

 This is the message of the flag that represents Missisquoi’s band of the four tribes of the Abenaki in Vermont–the St. Francis/Sokoki–as explained by Brenda Gagne, Circle of Courage coordinator.
 The bright colors of the Abenkai flag are officially on display at Missisquoi Valley Middle and High School.
 The flag was raised November 21, 2013, in a ceremony that included a performance by the Circle of Courage student drummers.
-For more information about education programs for American Indian students, tune in to The Best of Franklin Northwest: Native American Circle of Courage Program featured on Northwest Access Television as explained below, or visit the link in the right-hand menu for Indian Education.
+For more information about education programs for American Indian students, tune in to The Best of Franklin Northwest: Native American Circle of Courage Program featured on Northwest Access Television, or visit the link in the right-hand menu for Indian Education.